top of page

 I see it all the time.

-A patient leans back in my chair, opens wide, and there it is: red, puffy gums, maybe even bleeding during brushing or scaling.
+A patient leans back in my chair, opens wide, and there it is: red, puffy gums.
+Sometimes bleeding during brushing or scaling.

-But here’s what really runs through my head: blood sugar balance.
+But here’s what actually runs through my head:

 Not because I’m turning a hygiene visit into a lab draw, but because bleeding gums aren’t always just about plaque.

-They’re often a clue, a whisper from the body that something deeper, like inflammation, insulin resistance, or nutrient depletion, might be brewing beneath the surface.
+They’re often a clue.
+A quiet signal that something deeper, inflammation, stress physiology, insulin resistance, or nutrient depletion, may be brewing beneath the surface.

 It Starts With One Clue… Then the Questions Begin